 The lying flat bench press is one of the most important exercises for both strength training and hypertrophy (building muscle).
-It is very much a compound exercise, meaning it trains different muscle groups at the same time.
-Primarily it builds the pectoral muscles but it also builds strength and size in the shoulders and the triceps.
+It is very much a compound exercise; meaning, it trains different muscle groups at the same time.
+Primarily, it builds the pectoral muscles, but it also builds strength and size in the shoulders and the triceps.

 In Powerlifting, it is one of the only three disciplines used at meets overseen by the IPF (International Powerlifting Federation) and the plethora of other Powerlifting federations.
 It is a classic exercise for building upper body strength.
-If you have visited any commercial gym or even specialised Powerlifting gym, you will know how much each bench pressing station is in demand.
+If you have visited any commercial gym or even specialized Powerlifting gym, you will know how much each bench pressing station is in demand.

 Personally, I do three sets for strength with the maximum I can bench which is 150 Kg (330.69 lbs) with low reps and two sets for hypertrophy with 100 Kg (220.46 lbs) on the barbell with higher reps.

 This exercise can be performed with either a barbell or two dumbbells.
-Most Powerlifters use a barbell when bench pressing due to the stability it gives but some lifters use dumbbells as they also engage and strengthen stabilizing muscles in one's back.
+Most Powerlifters use a barbell when bench pressing due to the stability it gives, but some lifters use dumbbells as they also engage and strengthen stabilizing muscles in one's back.